+In accordance with the Commercial Code and Corporate Governance Recommendations, Tallinna Vesi convenes both Annual General Meetings (AGM) and

+Extraordinary General Meetings (EGM) by notifying all of its shareholders via Nasdag Tallinn Stock Exchange Tallinna Vezi

+haz received recognition for

+best investor relations by

+Nasdag Baltic on several

-In accordance with the Commercial Code and Corporate Governance Recommendations, Tallinna Vesi convenes both Annual General Meetings (AGM) and Extraordinary General Meetings (EGM) by notifying all of its shareholders via Nasdaq Tallinn Stock Exchange and by publishing information on its website and in one national daily newspaper at least 3 weeks in advance.
+occasions. and by publishing information on its website and in one national daily newspaper at least 3 weeks in advance.
 Information related to General Meetings is disclosed in Estonian and English on the Company's website and in Stock Exchange announcements.
-The announcement in the daily newspaper is published only in Estonian.
+The announcement in

+the daily newspaper is published